farrer/trigger-rally-bullet/doc/README-win.txt

 5. Miscellaneous notes
 ----------------------

-In the Windows Setup release of Trigger Rally, the contents of the "data" folder are distributed in a .ZIP file named "data-VERSION.zip".
+In the Windows release of Trigger Rally, the contents of the "data" folder are distributed in a .ZIP file named "data-VERSION.zip".
 Apparently the game files will load faster if they are stored in an uncompressed .ZIP archive.